michaelfeathers/delta-flora/README.md

 Delta-flora is set of classes and functions which enable interactive analysis of Ruby code histories in an interactive Ruby shell.

-It consists of a class named Repository which builds up an intermediate representation of all of the histories of all Ruby class and method changes in a git repo.
+The primary class is named *Repository*.
+It builds a representation of the history of all Ruby method changes in a repository.
+These changes are called *events*.

-Here is an example use of delta-flora in irb:
+You can access them in irb like this:

 ```ruby
   2.0.0p0 :001 > load 'repository.rb'
   2.0.0p0 :002 > es = Repository.new('/Users/joe-shmoe/Projects/rails').events
 ```

-The value held in es after this call is an array of `method events'.
-Each method event describes an occurrence in the lifetime of a method.
-There are three types of method event: added, changed, deleted.
-Regardless of their type, each event contains the following information:
+Each event describes the state of a method at a particular point in time.
+There are three types of event: *added*, *changed*, and *deleted*.

+Regardless of type, each event contains the following information:

 field | description